Sanglorian/orcus/Orcus Player Options - current.md

 **Hit:** The creature is transported to an extradimensional space and cannot act (save ends).
 Optional: The creature takes 2dW + Dexterity modifier damage.

-# Epic Classes
+# Epic Paths

-At level 21, each player character gets an epic class.
-This class is on top of their main class, which still gives them some powers.
+At level 21, each player character gets an epic path.
+This path is on top of their main class, which still gives them some powers, and their prestige path (which stops giving them powers after level 20).

-## Agent Retriever (Epic Class)
+## Agent Retriever

 Elemental tyrants, the heralds of the gods, the voices between the planets - they all have peculiar needs, and the agents retriever cater to them.
 You travel across the planes, locating and acquiring whatever your patrons need.